Slow-Goldstone mode generated by order from quantum disorder and its experimental detection: The model and two-steps order from quantum disorder analysis

-{\sl Order from disorder mechanism to determine the quantum ground state: Step 1- } In the weak coupling limit $ U/t \ll 1 $, we will first diagonalize the non-interacting Hamiltonian and then treat the weak interaction perturbatively by generalizing Bogoliubov theory to two components.
-The gauge shown in Fig.1a leads to two sublattices $ A $ and $ B $.
-The diagonalization in this gauge leads to two energy minima at $\mathbf{K}_1=(0,\pi/2)$ and $\mathbf{K}_2=(0,-\pi/2)$ shown in Fig.1b with the corresponding two-sublattice eigen-vectors:
+In the weak coupling limit $ U/t \ll 1 $, we will first diagonalize the non-interacting Hamiltonian and then treat the weak interaction perturbatively by generalizing Bogoliubov theory to two components.
+The gauge is shown in Fig.\ref{fig:frog}(a) leads to two sublattices $ A $ and $ B $.
+The diagonalization in this gauge leads to single-particle spectrum $\epsilon_{\pm,\sigma}(\mathbf{k})=\pm2t\sqrt{\cos^2 k_x+\sin^2 k_y}$, which develops two energy minima at momentum $\mathbf{K}_1=(0,\pi/2)$ and $\mathbf{K}_2=(0,-\pi/2)$ shown in Fig.\ref{fig:frog}(b) with the corresponding two-sublattice eigen-vectors:

+At the weak coupling, the ground-state is a superfluid state, and all bosons will condense into the lowest single-particle energy eigenstate.
+In the presence of two degenerated two degenerate energy minima with momentum $\mathbf{K}_1=-\mathbf{K}_2=\mathbf{K}$, we can construct a condensate wave-function as